Miserlou/dnd-tldr/README.md

 #### Death

-If a player's HP drops below 0, they die.
-This generally isn't very much fun for that player, so the Dungeon Master may choose to use divine inspiration to help that player out before or after they die.
+If a player's HP drops below 0, they have suffered a mortal wound and can no longer attack.
+Give them a few rolls to try to stuff their guts back in or let other players take them out of immediate danger before they die completely.
+Total death generally isn't very much fun for that player, so the Dungeon Master may choose to use divine inspiration to help that player out before or after they die.
 You can also introduce Death as a non-player character and have the player barter with Death in exchange for humiliating punishments.

 #### Experience Points and Levels